Cruise this way: your guide to the ports of Southeast Asia

 Anyone with even a passing interest in the Vietnam War must visit the remarkable War Remnants Museum, which offers an intense insight into the conflict.
 It's worth pushing on from the city to the infamous Cu Chi tunnels, the brutal subterranean network that played such a pivotal role in the war.

-Sample some of Southeast Asia's finest food in Ho Chi Minh City © Kars Alfrink - Flickr Creative Commons
+Sample some of Southeast Asia's finest food in Ho Chi Minh City © Kars Alfrink - Flickr CC BY 2.0

 Vietnam has moved on from its tumultuous past and Ho Chi Minh City is a testament to this with its new web of skyscrapers and an underground rail network.
 The city weaves the ultra-modern over the intriguingly historic giving it a constant energy that makes visiting a thrill.